MicroEJ/docs/VEEPortingGuide/multiSandbox.rst

    In-Place Feature Installation Steps

-In-Place Feature installation only applies in RAM: the whole Feature content (code and resources) is allocated in the Kernel Working Buffer.
+Features are installed in RAM.
+The required memory is allocated in the Kernel Working Buffer.
+This includes code, resources, static fields and internal structures.
+When the Feature is uninstalled, allocated memory is reclaimed.
 When the Core Engine or the device restarts, the Kernel Working Buffer is reset; thus there is no persistent Feature.

 .. figure:: images/multisandbox-link-inplace-memories.png